“The fact is, any home can have bedbugs.”

 Adult bedbugs can survive for over a month without feeding, so leaving the room unoccupied for a period of time is not a reliable way to get rid of them.

 There is some good news about bedbugs.
 Unlike mosquitoes, fleas and ticks, bedbugs are not known to be a source of disease in humans.
 The most troubling thing about them is the itchy, red, raised welts they leave behind.
 Because they look like a bad mosquito bite, bedbug bites often go undetected.

 Of course, a bedbug infestation may cause some embarrassment because of the misconceptions about where they come from.
 But it is important to remember that cleanliness has nothing to do with it.
 Still, you obviously want to avoid bringing them into your home.

 The most proactive thing to do is check periodically.
 Bedbugs leave clues that belie their presence.
 When you change the sheets, take a careful look at the mattress for telltale signs such as brownish discolorations or black fecal pellets (digested blood) and their shed skins.
 Eggs are extremely small and very difficult to see.
 Look carefully at the seams of mattresses and even behind headboards.
 Check between mattress and box springs as well as on the bottom of box springs and on nearby wood furniture.

 What should you do if you suspect that your home may have bedbugs?
 Call a professional pest control company.
 They can do a thorough inspection and come up with a control plan to eliminate the infestation.

-Then, call Bluegreen to thoroughly clean your carpets, draperies, upholstery and even your mattresses to remove residual contaminants left by the bedbugs.
+Then, call Bluegreen to thoroughly clean your carpets, draperies and upholstery to remove residual contaminants left by the bedbugs.
 In extreme cases, it may be necessary to replace a mattress and box spring, but usually they can be treated and cleaned.
 Remember, there is no need for embarrassment; bedbugs can happen to anyone.